International student: Coping with studying abroad

-Each stage of the model aims to prepare travellers for the rollercoaster of emotions that they may experience both while returning and traveling from a trip abroad.
-The hope in the creation of this model is to help prepare travelers for the negative feelings often associated with living in another culture.
-By doing so, it is the goal that these emotions will be better dealt with.

-Positive affectivity

 Affectivity is an emotional disposition: people who are high on positive affectivity experience positive emotions and moods like joy and excitement, and view the world, including themselves and other people, in a positive light.
 They tend to be cheerful, enthusiastic, lively, sociable, and energetic.
 Research has found that students studying abroad with a positive emotional tendency have higher satisfaction and interaction with the environment; they engage in the staying country's citizenship behaviours.

-Adjustment concepts

 Being relevant to research on coping by international students, the concept of adjustment to a foreign work environment and its operationalisation has been the subject of broad methodological discussion.